ibqaddoa/Swift-UI-Weather/README.md

 # Swift-UI-Weather

-This follows along this youtube video: https://www.youtube.com/watch?v=HXoVSbwWUIk in order to learn some of the basics of SwiftUI.
+This follows along this youtube video: https://www.youtube.com/watch?v=HXoVSbwWUIk in order to learn some of the SwiftUI basics.